 Bernard Marnette and I have visited Taghia several times, aiming to climb classic routes or to open new ones.
 When we first came in November 2011, motivated by the Arnaud Petit’s film Babel and by his book Parois de Légende, Mohamed Amil was a goatkeeper, porter, and hiking guide.
 After a few years of training, he became one of the best young climbers in Taghia, now able to teach locals and guide foreign climbers; he also runs a local gite(guesthouse) called Casa Taghia.
 Together with his friend Mohamed Mesaudi, also a climbing guide, Amil, Marnette, and I have opened various new routes.
-The first six of these will be described in a new edition to Christian Ravier’s guidebook to Taghia, expected to be published in the spring of 2019.
+The first six of these are described in the new edition to Christian Ravier’s guidebook to Taghia, published in the spring of 2019.

 In 2018, we opened two more routes, in May and October: For Radia, by Amil, Marnette, and myself, and La Voix des Bergers (“the shepherds’ voice”), by Amil and Marnette.
 Both routes are in the Akka’n Tazarte canyon, which requires a walk of one hour and 40 minutes from the village of Taghia to the Radia route and some 30 minutes more for the Bergers route.
 Both lines are on the right side when walking up the canyon ; the entire cliff faces southeast.